 If there is water collecting on your roof with nowhere to go, it will find a way into your home.
 To prevent internal water damage and soaked carpets and rugs, regularly clean your gutters.
 This allows melting snow and ice to travel down from your roof and away from your house.
 As ice builds up, remove ice cycles from overhangs and downspouts.
 When the sun shines and the temperature increases, it can more easily flow from away from your house.

-If you have a single story home, use a rake or broom to remove snow from your roof.
-If you are unable to do this, or dislike heights, ask for professional to help.
+If you have a single-story home, use a rake or broom to remove snow from your roof.
+If you are unable to do this or dislike heights, ask for a professional to help.
 If you have a two story house, we recommend contacting a professional.
-Falling off of a two story home can cause severe injuries and even death.
-By removing the extra weight from your roof it, you can reduce any potential leaks when snow and ice add extra weight to your roof.
+Falling off of a two-story home can cause severe injuries and even death.
+By removing the extra weight from your roof, you can reduce any potential leaks when snow and ice add extra weight to your roof.

 Mold and The Cold Weather

 Winter creates instability when it comes to temperature.
 Some winters are very cold, yet others stay relatively calm.
 Depending on the weather we are having, mold can grow in the right conditions, which include a blend of moisture, warmth, and oxygen.